Locuan/canaricam-pipelines/README.md

 # canaricam-pipelines
-Chop Nod and Drift Scan Python data reduction pipelines for the CanariCam instrument formerly at GTC.
+Chop Nod and Drift Scan Python data reduction pipelines for the CanariCam instrument at the GTC.